 - Causes you to get special education or rehabilitation services;

 - You have one of the disabilities listed in the MHRA,

 - You had a disability in the past; or

 - Someone treats you like you are disabled, or thinks you will become disabled.

-Like the ADA, a person with a disability must be qualified to use the public place, program, or activity.
+Like the ADA, a disabled person must be qualified to use the public place, program, or activity.
 A person must meet the eligibility standards for the place, program, or activity.

-What can I do if a Public Entity discriminates against me?
+What can I do if a Public Entity engages in illegal discrimination?